top of page

 Mitigation credits to offset impacts to

-Oregon white oak priority habitats
+Oregon white oak (available now)

-Enhancing rare Oregon white oak habitats
+Oregon white oak habitats